Fresh measures will help Ukrainians seek refuge in UK, Defence Secretary hints

 Chancellor Rishi Sunak said the move shows the “steadfast resolve in imposing the highest costs on Russia and to cut her off from the international financial system so long as this conflict persists”.

-Mr Wallace said his 12-year-old son called him, worried about Moscow’s nuclear alert, but the Cabinet minister played down its significance.
+Mr Wallace said his 12-year-old son called him, worried about Moscow’s nuclear alert, but the Cabinet minister played down the shift’s significance as not being a change to the current “nuclear posture”.

-“We don’t see or recognise in the sort of phrase or the status he described as anything that is a change to what they have currently as their nuclear posture,” he told Today.

-“This is predominantly about Putin putting it on the table just to remind people, remind the world, that he has a deterrent.”

-He added: “We will not do anything to escalate in that area, we will not do anything to feed any miscalculation, we take it very, very seriously.
+“We will not do anything to escalate in that area, we will not do anything to feed any miscalculation, we take it very, very seriously,” he told Today.

 “But at the moment this is a battle of rhetoric that President Putin is deploying, and we just have to make sure we manage it properly.”

+He warned that the Russian offensive in Ukraine is likely to become “more violent”, as troops close in around the capital, Kyiv.

-Despite the capital, Kyiv, coming under continued assault, Ukraine has agreed to talks with Moscow and is sending a delegation to the border with Belarus for the meeting.
+Despite the continued assault, Ukraine has agreed to talks with Moscow and is sending a delegation to the border with Belarus for the meeting.

+A rare emergency meeting of the United Nations General Assembly will discuss the crisis in Ukraine on Monday.

 Register for free to continue reading